OpenLightingProject/website/download_and_install/virtualbox.md

 No plugins
 ----------

-If your system is too nice, OLA may start before the network is available.
+If your system is too fast, OLA may start before the network is available.
 You'll know this has happened when the "Primary IP" is `0.0.0.0` and very few plugins are available:

 ![](images/virtualbox_13.png)

 ![](images/virtualbox_14.png)

-There is a simple fix.
-Log in and run:
+There is a simple fix - just click "Reload Plugins" on the main page.
+Now, adding/editing universes will show all available plugins, although the displayed network information wil be out of date.

+If you need to know the new network information, log in and run:

     su
     systemctl restart olad